digitallyinduced/ihp/Guide/controller.markdown

 ## Accessing the Current Request

 IHP uses the Haskell WAI standard for dealing with HTTP request and responses.
-You can get access to the Wai Request data structure by calling `getRequest`:
+You can get access to the Wai Request data structure by using `request`:

 Take a look at [the Wai documentation](https://hackage.haskell.org/package/wai-3.2.2.1/docs/Network-Wai.html) to see what you can do with the Wai `Request`:

 ```
 action ExampleAction = do
-    let requestBody = getRequest |> getRequestBodyChunk
+    let requestBody = request |> getRequestBodyChunk
 ```

 IHP provides a few shortcuts for commonly used request data: